jakubburkiewicz/ollama-web-app/README.md

 #### Model Selection

-The user can select the model to use for the chat.
+The user can select the model to use for the chat.\
 List of models are fetched from the Ollama instance.

 #### Chat History

 The chat history is displayed in the chat interface.

+All messages and chat settings are stored in the browser's local storage, so the user can see the chat history even after refreshing the page.

 #### Message Input